M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Multimodal Feature Extraction and Training

 \subsection{Preprocessing}

-Generally, different sensors operate at varying frequencies.
-Standard RGB cameras work at a relatively low frequency of around 10–60 Hz, while most robot proprioceptive data can be read at rates between 100 Hz and 1 kHz.
-Microphones, on the other hand, record at frequencies above 16 kHz.
-Simply selecting the samples of the higher-frequency data at the slowest sensor timestamps is insufficient, as it may result in the loss of valuable high-frequency information.
-For example, in contact-rich manipulation tasks, impacts and contact transitions cause rapid fluctuations in force readings, which could be lost if the measurements are downsampled to a very low frequency.
-Similarly, resampling audio signals to lower rates could result in the loss of higher-pitched sounds, such as clicking noises.
-To address this, we employ the following preprocessing procedure.
-Given a time instant $t_i$ at which a camera frame is published and the previous frame's timestamp $t_{i-1}$, we collect prioproceptive sensor measurements within the window $[t_{i-1}, t_i)$.
-Next, we resample the collected data to a common frequency $f$, which is lower than the sampling rate of all sensors, by using linear interpolation.
-In our case, we select $f = 300$ Hz.
-Additionally, for each sensor, we compute the mean and standard deviation over the entire training dataset, which we later use to normalize the readings.
+Different sensors operate at varying frequencies: standard RGB cameras run at 10–60 Hz, robot proprioceptive sensors at 100 Hz–1 kHz, and microphones above 16 kHz.
+Simply downsampling high-frequency data to match the slowest sensor can result in the loss of important information.
+For instance, in contact-rich manipulation, rapid force changes during contact or high-pitched audio clicks may be missed.
+To address this, we preprocess data as follows.
+For a camera frame at $t_i$ and the previous frame at $t_{i-1}$, we collect proprioceptive measurements in $[t_{i-1}, t_i)$ and resample them to a common frequency $f$ below all sensor rates using linear interpolation; we choose $f = 300$ Hz.
+Finally, we compute the mean and standard deviation of each sensor over the training set for normalization.

 For audio signals, we first resample the sensor readings within the window to 16 kHz.
-Following previous works, we compute the audio spectrogram using the mel filter bank approach~\cite{gong2021ast}.
+Following previous works, we compute the audio spectrogram using the mel filter banks~\cite{gong2021ast}.
 We set the window size to 400 samples and use 64 mel filter banks.
-Finally, we compute the logarithm of the resulting spectrogram to obtain decibel (dB) values and normalize the spectrograms to the range $[-1,1]$ using the minimum and maximum log-spectrogram values over the entire training dataset.
+Finally, we compute the logarithm of the resulting spectrogram and normalize it to the range $[-1,1]$ using the minimum and maximum log-spectrogram values over the entire training dataset.